Uni-GAUGE 2025 Preparation: Check Important Tips and Tricks Here

 Marking Scheme 1 mark for every correct answer.
 No negative marking

-Prepare a Personalized Timetable
+Prepare a Personalised Timetable

-Candidates are advised to create a personalized timetable to stay on track with their preparation.
+Candidates are advised to create a personalised timetable to stay on track with their preparation.
 By creating an efficient timetable, the candidates will be able to finish the syllabus well before and have enough time for revision.
 It should be noted that the timetable should be created according to the individual's aptitude.
 The timetable should be created in such a way that the topics are evenly divided and do not feel monotonous.
-Enough time should also be allotted for revision and mock tests.
+Enough time should also be allotted for revision and a mock test.

 Solve Mock Tests